The Great Immigrant Health Crisis

-The apparent ‘development’ of Canadian food culture, especially the modern North American culinary culture (an oxymoron in my opinion), is also the very cause of harmful-development to the very people who are most likely enticed by it all – ie, the immigrants.
+The apparent ‘development’ of Canadian food culture, especially the modern North American culinary culture (a dangerous introduction to any diet, in my opinion), is also the very cause of harmful-development to the very people who are most likely enticed by it all – ie, the immigrants.

 And that will continue to haunt the policy wonks and healthcare systems around the country.

 Cure the disease, not the symptoms, stupid!